Ek Love Ya: Release

 Although initially anticipating to release in early to mid 2020, Prem has delayed the release due to health issues of Janya and the COVID-19 pandemic in India.
 It was rescheduled for 21 January 2022, but was postponed again to 24 February 2022.

 Soundtrack

 The soundtrack is composed by Arjun Janya, and is being released in Kannada, Telugu, Tamil, and Malayalam.

 Reception

-Sunayana Suresh of The Times of India rated the film 3.5 out of 5 stars and wrote "The film is definitely worth a watch for those who love commercial cinema.
-It could have been edgier had it been shorter and more tightly woven.
-This would have ensured the intensity would have been more effective".
+Critical response

-A. Sharadha of The New Indian Expressrated the film 3.5 out of 5 and termed it as "A deeply romantic drama with a twist of hate" OTTPlay wrote "Ek Love Ya review: A start-to-finish showcase for debutant Raanna, who shows promise, albeit in run-of-the-mill film" and gave a rating of 3 out of 5.
+Sunayana Suresh of The Times of India gave 3.5/5 stars and wrote "The film is definitely worth a watch for those who love commercial cinema.
+It could have been edgier had it been shorter and more tightly woven."
+A. Sharadhaa of The New Indian Express gave 3.5/5 stars and wrote "With lovely locales and a colourful vibe to the proceedings, it is clear that Ek Love Ya has rich production qualities.
+However, the film’s length does not work for the film, but the romantic drama with a solid twist is definitely a one-time watch."
+Vivek M. V. of Deccan Herald gave 2/5 stars and wrote "'Ek Love Ya' is a disappointment for serious commercial cinema lovers."